-Jean Hanff Korelitz is the author of six novels, including Admission, You Should Have Known and the forthcoming The Devil and Webster.
+Jean Hanff Korelitz is the author of six novels, including Admission (adapted for film as Admission (2013) starring Tina Fey), You Should Have Known (in development as a limited series for HBO, starring Nicole Kidman) and The Devil and Webster.

 O'Reilly has helmed Irish Rep's productions of Shining City; The Weir (Lucille Lortel and Callaway Award nominations); The Emperor Jones (Callaway Award; O'Neill Credo Award; Drama Desk, Drama League and Lucille Lortel Award nominations); The Hairy Ape (Drama Desk, Drama League and Callaway nominations); Philadelphia, Here I Come!
 (Drama Desk nomination); the world premiere of Banished Children of Eve; as well as the recent productions of Sea Marks, Port Authority, and The Quare Land, among others.
 As an actor, he has been seen in the Irish Rep productions of Da, Juno and the Paycock, Dancing at Lughnasa, Molly Sweeney, Aristocrats, A Whistle in the Dark, The Shaughraun, and The Irish and How They Got That Way.
 He also appeared in the Roundabout Theatre Company's production of A Touch of the Poet with Gabriel Byrne at the Abbey Theater in Dublin; and made his Broadway debut in The Corn is Green.
 He has been honored three times by Irish America Magazine with the Irish America "Top 100 Irish" Award.